-Dreier, a Republican, was the representative for California’s 26th congressional district from 2003 to 2012.
+Dreier was the representative for California’s 26th congressional district and was a Republican.
+He served from 2003 to 2012.

 Dreier is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Dreier sponsored and cosponsored.
 See full analysis methodology.

 Dreier was the primary sponsor of 3 bills that were enacted:

 - H.R.
 5362 (106th): To increase the amount of fees charged to employers who are petitioners for the employment of H-1B non-immigrant workers, and for other purposes.

 - H.J.Res.
 80 (106th): Continuing Appropriation FY2000 (Sixth)